-The WY Plan includes five missions, that are aspirational and represent long term ambitions for West Yorkshire.
+The West Yorkshire Plan includes five missions, that are aspirational and represent long term ambitions for West Yorkshire.
 State of the Region reporting will continue to provide the monitoring framework underpinning the West Yorkshire Plan targets and wider policies and strategies of the Combined Authority.
+The interrelationship between the West Yorkshire Plan and corporate objectives is shown here:

-The WY Plan strengthens our existing policy framework which includes a suite of policies and strategies aligned to areas of delivery.
+The West Yorkshire Plan strengthens our existing policy framework which includes a suite of policies and strategies aligned to areas of delivery.